-After the procedure, you will be taken back to the recovery ward for observation.
+You will be taken back to the recovery ward for observation.
 You will need to lie flat for at least 1 hour to prevent any bleeding from the groin.
 Afterwards, you will be asked to sit in a chair and/or mobilise (move around).